 “Indeed, I tremble for my country when I reflect that God is just, that his justice cannot sleep forever,” reads the epigraph at the beginning of Nate Parker’s The Birth of a Nation.
 The ensuing two hours amply fulfill Thomas Jefferson’s anxious prophecy.
 Though taking its title from D. W. Griffith’s racist 1915 silent epic, which glamorized the Ku Klux Klan, Parker’s drama lionizes Nat Turner, who led an unsuccessful slave insurrection in Virginia in 1831.
 Even before the opening shot, The Birth of a Nation makes its ambitions clear.
 D. W. Griffith’s historical drama was both politically regressive and technically innovative.
 Nate Parker, in repurposing its name, promises a film that is both forceful social corrective and aesthetic achievement.

-Though cost limits the scope of the visual impact, the script is unconstrained with the soaring rhetoric of an angry God's righteous fury.
-The film telegraphs its seriousness, but feels important enough to justify its broad aspiration.
-Nate Parker's epic is sturdy enough not to buckle under its shortcomings.
+Though cost limits the scope of the visual impact, the script is unconstrained with the soaring rhetoric of an angry God’s righteous fury.
+The film telegraphs its seriousness, but feels important enough to justify its aspirations.
+Nate Parker’s epic is sturdy enough not to buckle under its shortcomings.
 The Birth of a Nation is a bold statement.
-It aims to fundamentally restructure the creation mythology of the United States.
+It aims to fundamentally restructure the creation myth of the United States.
 The implicit belief, that film can still matter, feels both nostalgic and daring.